👋 Introduction

 ---|---|

-🧠 Codebase Memory | Remembers files, logic, structure |
+🧠 Codebase Memory | Remembers files, logic, and structure |

 💬 In-Editor Chat | No external tool switching |

-🔍 Natural Language Search | Ask real questions like “Where is login validated?” |
+🔍 Natural Language Search | Ask real questions, such as “Where is login validated?” |

 ⚙️ Slash Commands | /fix , /test , /refactor , etc. |